 When it comes to emoji meanings, we think all interpretations are fair.
 In fact, we encourage creative emoji usage.
-After all, they're meant to be playful.
-Personally, emoji conversations are when I get to let my sass flag fly.
-Yet they're also supposed to speed up and ease communication.
-And since we also believe in the importance of being direct and straightforward, this open-interpretation policy can lead to some sticky situations and real-life mishaps that can't be blamed on Mercury in retrograde.
-If ending a sentence with a period via text can result in monstrous consequences, then surely an emoji can too.
+After all, they're meant to be playful; emoji conversations are when you get to let your sass flag fly.
+Practically speaking, they're also supposed to speed up and ease communication.
+And since we believe in the importance of being direct and straightforward, this open-interpretation policy can lead to some sticky situations and real-life mishaps that can't be blamed on Mercury in retrograde.
+If ending a sentence with a period via text can result in monstrous consequences, then surely an emoji can, too.

 So in an effort to set the record straight and send clearer messages, we consulted Emojipedia.
-Much to our horror, we found out that our "frequently used" emoji keyboard has been living a lie (you'll see what we're talking about once you read what these symbols actually mean).
+Much to our horror, we found out that our "frequently used" emoji keyboard has been living a lie.
 Specifically, language barriers and cultural nuances have made the meanings of many of our favorite emojis quite confusing, if not outright misleading.
 On the bright side, these kooky emoji meanings may also inspire some new group text jokes or elevator talk for your next awkward encounter.
-Scroll down to find out the Emojipedia definition of 20 emojis so you feel informed before hitting the send button.
+Scroll down to learn how the folks at Emojipedia define the following 20 emojis before hitting the send button.

 What We Think It Means: "Home is where the heart is."

 What It Really Means: Love hotel.
 "A love hotel is a hotel that can be hired by the hour, instead of as accommodation for the evening."